baconjs/bacon.js/README.md

 TODO
 ====

+- Take equality seriosly: how should values be compared in, for instance, distinctUntilChanged
 - Performance tests (compare with RxJs for example)
 - Should property be updated on actually changed values only?
     - More probably a "distict()" method to filter out duplicates